jefforshalick/jefforshalick.com-Lowkey/content/work/network-visualizer/index.md

 description: "Discovery & Research, Product Design, Design System"
 cover: "cover.jpg"
 ---
-More details to come but in the meantime, here's some UI.
+More details to come but in the meantime, here's a video of the network visualizer in action.

 <!-- ![image](cover.jpg) -->